AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_android.md

 - You need to process the captured audio with a pre-processing library.
 - You need flexible device resource allocation to avoid conflicts with other services.

+To manage the processing and playback of audio frames when using a custom audio renderer, use methods from outside the Agora SDK.

 ### API call sequence

 The following figure shows the call flow you need to implement when you integrate a custom audio rendered: